 3. Scope

-3.1 The membership of the Joint Committee comprises the Chair and Lay Members appointed by Welsh Ministers, the Chief Executives of all seven Local Health Boards in Wales and the Chief Commissioner who is employed by the Host Body.
+3.1 The membership of the JCC Joint Committee (JC) comprises the Chair and Lay Members appointed by Welsh Ministers, the Chief Executives of all seven Local Health Boards in Wales and the Chief Commissioner who is employed by the Host Body.

 3.2 This guidance is intended to support the handling of declarations within the business of the JCC.
-In particular dealing with Members’ interests during Joint Committee meetings, in-line with the JCC SOs.
+In particular dealing with Members’ interests during JC meetings, in-line with the JCC SOs.

-3.3 JCC members should declare any personal or business interests they may have which may affect, or be perceived to affect the conduct of their role as a Joint Committee member.
-This includes any interests that may influence or be perceived to influence their judgement in the course of conducting the Joint Committee’s business.
+3.3 JC members should declare any personal or business interests they may have which may affect, or be perceived to affect the conduct of their role as a JC member.
+This includes any interests that may influence or be perceived to influence their judgement in the course of conducting the JC’s business.

 3.4 The recording of JCC members’ interests will be recorded as follows: